|

 nurse.
 She moves into one of the Parklane Apartments.

-call "Uncle Mel."
-He starts taking the girls to the First Presbyterian Church
+Gene and Lois take the girls to the First Presbyterian Church

 across the street from the Parklane Apartments to listen to Uncle Mel preaching.
 Lois